azusahanabi/CGH-Project-Early-Deterioration-Prediction-Dataset-creation/README.md

 The modelling cohort keeps only cases that appear in all required project data sources.

-In the v8 notebook, a case is included only when all source-availability flags below are equal to 1:
+In the final notebook, a case is included only when all source-availability flags below are equal to 1:

 ```python
 has_ehints_data == 1